 Getting a divorce in New York State can be broken down into four basic steps.
 Each step is somewhat complicated, and an attorney can help guide you through the process.

-Step 1: Once you’ve decided you’re going to get a divorce, your attorney will file an action for divorce in Supreme Court in a county that either you or your spouse reside in.
-Once that paperwork is filed, your attorney will have a service processor serve your spouse with that paperwork – more specifically, the summons, the verified complaint, and if there are children, a DRL 76H affidavit.
+Step 1: Once you’ve decided you’re going to get a divorce, your attorney will file an action for divorce in Supreme Court.
+We will file in a county that either you or your spouse live in.
+Once that paperwork is filed, your attorney will have a "process server" serve your spouse with that paperwork – more specifically, the summons, the verified complaint, and if there are children, a DRL 76H affidavit.
 Your spouse then has 20 days to respond to the verified complaint if they are personally served in the State of New York.

 Step 2: Assuming that your spouse responds to the service of the verified complaint and other paperwork, your attorney and your spouse’s attorney will engage in some conversations about whether or not the divorce can be resolved without having to involve a judge and have a trial.

 I note that Step 1 and Step 2 are actually interchangeable.
 Some people decide that they want to get divorced, they discuss the fact that they want to be divorced as a couple, and then, before they file for divorce, they come to an agreement, called a separation agreement.
 If they file for divorce and then come to an agreement, it’s called a settlement agreement.
 A separation agreement and a settlement agreement are essentially the same things.
 Both cover all of the necessary topics to make sure that your divorce can be granted.

 (1) deciding on child support and whether or not it will conform to a statutory calculation set out by the Child Support Standards Act; (2) determining an amount for spousal maintenance and whether or not one spouse will pay maintenance to the other; (3) how to divide all the personal assets and debts, including loans, credit cards, houses, cars, personal property, and retirement accounts.